calofmijuck/blog/_posts/Lecture Notes/Internet Security/2023-09-10-security-intro.md

 But in real life, we use the second method and keep the key secret.

-> The cipher method must not be required to be secret, and it must be able to fall into the hands of the enemy without inconvenience.^[J. Katz, Introduction to Modern Cryptography]
+> The cipher method must not be required to be secret, and it must be able to fall into the hands of the enemy without inconvenience.[^2]

 **Kerckhoffs' principle** demands that *security rely solely on the secrecy of the key*.
 Even if everything about the system is publicly known, except for the key.